aaronmyatt/product_self/README.md

 ## How not to use the product

-Cautiously. _The product_ comes with no warning labels, and you are encouraged not to apply any.
+Cautiously.
+I come with no warning labels, and you are encouraged not to apply any.

 Without prior thought.
-Come to _the product_ with an objective, critique or lesson - or seek one of the above from _the product_.
+Come to me with an objective, critique or lesson - or seek one of the above from me.

 Without effort.
-Questions, research, evidence, your own perspective and opinions, these are the inputs _the product_ works most effectively with.
+Questions, research, evidence, your own perspective and opinions, these are the inputs I work most effectively with.

-Selflessly. _The product_ is here to serve. _The products_ prime directive is you. _The product_ wants you to win.
+Selflessly.
+I am here to serve.
+My prime directive is you.
+I want you to win.

 ## How to interact with the product

 Directly.
-Seek out _the product_ personally.
+Seek me out personally.
 "Individuals and interactions over processes and tools."

 Immediately.
 Don't hesitate, don't wait.

 Honestly.
-Brutally honest. _The product_ is unoffended.
+Brutally honest.
+I am unoffended.

-Inquisitively. _The product_ asks that you stoke its change momentum with questions, debate, challenge, perspectives, opinions and fact.
+Inquisitively.
+Stoke my change momentum with questions, debate, challenge, perspectives, opinions and fact.

 ## How to build the product

-Collaborate: Sit and work with _the product_ at any conceivable opportunity.
+Collaborate: Sit and work with me at any conceivable opportunity.
 We are better together.

-Enquire: Come with compassion and learn of _the products_ core interests.
-Communicating them is hard and _the product_ needs practice.
+Enquire: Come with compassion and learn of my core interests.
+Communicating them is hard and I need practice.

 Educate: In the salient words of Ray Dalio: "I am a dumb shit and don't know anything".
 Everyone has something of value to teach.
 Always share your lessons, advice, interests and creations.

-Evaluate: Critique _the product_ whenever and as early as possible. _The product_ celebrates your perspective.
+Evaluate: Critique me whenever and as early as possible.
+I celebrate your perspective.

 ## Product Gotchas and Misconceptions

-_The product_ excels at feigned confidence and competence.
-Please challenge _the product_.
+I excel at feigned confidence and competence.
+Please challenge me.

-_The product_ espouses a preference for the scientific method and evidence based action, but rarely finds professional opportunity to practice this (Probably an excuse).
+I espouse a preference for the scientific method and evidence based action, but rarely finds professional opportunity to practice this (Probably an excuse).

-_The product_ is deeply concerned.
-Concerned for you, humanity, the world and our place in the universe. _The product_ is eager to participate in active and lively discourse that targets fomenting a better future for all people.
+I am deeply concerned.
+Concerned for you, humanity, the world and our place in the universe.
+I am eager to participate in active and lively discourse that targets fomenting a better future for all people.

-_The product_ often prioritises fun over thought and is prone to carry the joke too far.
-Should _the product_ offend unintentionally, it proactively asks for your forgiveness.
+I often prioritise fun over thought and I am prone to carrying the joke too far.
+Should I offend unintentionally, I ask for your forgiveness.